More On Changing Careers

 Current Assignments

-5. Controller – Orlando, FL-based Restaurant Company: New
+5. Controller – Atlanta-based Restaurant Company: New

 Thank you for visiting my blog.
 I hope you enjoyed my point of view and would like to receive regular posts directly to your email inbox.
 Toward this end, put your contact information on my mailing list.